• Skip to primary navigation

 The above statement will provide lot of additional information

-how to get execution plan in oracle using sql_id in AWR/how to get old execution plan in oracle
+how to get an execution plan in Oracle using SQL_ID in AWR/how to get an old execution plan in Oracle

-If a sql statement has been executed in past and it is in the Oracle Automatic Workload Repository, then we can find the explain plan using the below command
+If a sql statement has been executed in the past and it is in the Oracle Automatic Workload Repository, then we can find the Explain plan using the below command

 select * from table( DBMS_XPLAN.DISPLAY_AWR('&1', NULL,NULL,'ADVANCED ROWS ALLSTATS'));

-This will list all the available plan in AWR and this will include the old execution plan also
+This will list all the available plans in AWR and this will include the old execution plan also

 Actual Sql execution plan

-The plan you get through by using explain plan command is not an actual execution plan, it is the estimated execution plan.
+The plan you get through by using the Explain plan command is not an actual execution plan, it is the estimated execution plan.
 Oracle may choose a different plan at the time of execution depending on the table statistics and bind variable.
-So sometimes it will be better to execute the query and then find the explain plan for the query in V$SQL_PLAN
+So sometimes it will be better to execute the query and then find the Explain plan for the query in V$SQL_PLAN

-Many times because of stats issues, addition in the index, and other parameters, The sql start performing badly.
+Many times because of stats issues, additions in the index, and other parameters, the SQL starts performing badly.
 One of the reasons could be a change in the execution plan of the sql.
 The below sql will show the history of all the execution/explain plans taken by the particular sql.
-This is very useful when your developer complains about performance on the sql query which was running nice yesterday
+This is very useful when your developer complains about performance on the sql query which was running nicely yesterday

 set lines 155